TWUOnline/ldrs591/_pages/unit-5-learning-activities.md

 published: true
 post_date: 2017-11-24 14:49:51
 ---
+In this unit we will explore the next major section of a research report:  The methods and results section.
+We will see that the methods section indicates the <strong>overall plan</strong> for how the research was conducted, how the data was collected, and what the analysis of the data tells us.
+These may be termed research design, method, and analysis and results, respectively.
+In unit 5 we will be looking at the methods and results sections of <strong>quantitative research reports</strong>.

+Once again we start with the reminder that we are <i>reviewing</i> these materials in order to become an <em>informed consumer of research</em>, rather than research experts.
+Before we get into the specifics of the methods and results of quantitative research reports, it would be helpful to take a step back and remind ourselves of some of the features of the broader research landscape.
 <h3>Introduction to Quantitative and Qualitative Research Design</h3>
 By now you should be familiar with the terms quantitative research and qualitative research.
 Plano-Clark and Creswell (2015) assert that these research approaches are suited to different kinds of research questions: a quantitative research approach is indicated when the research problem requires <em><strong>explanation</strong></em>, while a qualitative research approach is indicated when the research problem requires <em><strong>exploration</strong></em> (p.
 85).
 Expanding on that somewhat, Leedy and Ormrod assert that quantitative research has three purposes: to explain and predict, to confirm and validate, and to test theory.
 In contrast, qualitative research has three distinct purposes: to describe and explain, to explore and interpret, and to build theory (Leedy &amp; Ormrod, 2010, p.
 96).
 These differing research purposes find expression in differing research processes, the kinds of data gathered, the approaches to data analysis, and finally in the ways findings are communicated.